-Google-owned YouTube has announced to pay creators up to $10,000 a month for making popular videos on the Shorts app, its TikTok competitor.
+Google-owned YouTube has announced to pay creators up to $10,000 a month to make popular videos on the Shorts app, its competitor TikTok.

 The company has launched YouTube Shorts Fund, a $100 million fund distributed over 2021-2022.

 “Each month, we’ll reach out to thousands of eligible creators to claim a payment from the Fund — creators can make anywhere from $100 to $10,000 based on viewership and engagement on their Shorts,” YouTube said in a statement late on Tuesday.

 The $100 million funds will help build a monetization model for Shorts on YouTube.
 It is not limited to just creators in YouTube Partner Programme (YPP), and any creator that meets its eligibility criteria can participate.

 With the launch of the Shorts Fund, creators and artists now have 10 ways to make money and build a business on YouTube.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Ads have been at the core of creators’ revenue streams, and continue to be the main way that creators can earn money on YouTube.
 Creators receive the majority of the revenue generated from ads on YouTube,” said Robert Kyncl, Chief Business Officer, YouTube.